valory-xyz/autonolas-governance/README.md

 ### Internal audit
 The audit is provided internally as development matures.
 The latest audit report can be found here: [audit](https://github.com/valory-xyz/onchain-protocol/blob/main/audit).
+Records of audit related materials of contracts the Autonolas token is based on can be found here: [token audit](https://github.com/valory-xyz/autonolas-governance/blob/main/audits/token).

 ### Linters
 - [`ESLint`](https://eslint.org) is used for JS code.